Twonki/Hopinosis/CONTRIBUTING.md

 As your help is highly appreciated, there are only two *hard constraints*:

 1. Be friendly and patient in issues, PRs and comments.
-2. Create code,commits and assets in english.
+2. Create code,commits and assets in English.

 But please consider also the following: